andressasabrantes/andressasabrantes/README.md

 - 🌱 Currently learning C# and ASP.NET Core MVC 💻❤️

-- ⚡ Fun fact: I love to play Alta ⚽ and I'm an architect 🖤
+- ⚡ Fun fact: I love to play Altinha ⚽ and I'm an architect 🖤

 <br/>